ibm-cloud-docs/platform-engineering/white-paper.md

 * **Horizontal scaling:** Use compute services like {{site.data.keyword.cloud}} **VPC virtual machines**, **ROKS/Kubernetes**, or {{site.data.keyword.cloud}} **Code Engine** and adjust the number of nodes or use autoscaling to achieve horizontal application scaling.
 * **Vertical Scaling:** Increase the size of nodes in {{site.data.keyword.cloud}} **Clusters**, **virtual machines**, or **Databases** to scale applications vertically.
 * **Multi-region deployments:** Enhance both scale and availability by deploying workloads across multiple regions and use IBM **Cloud Internet Services** to globally load balance across regions.
+* **Observability:** Monitor logs and metrics with **IBM Cloud Logs** and **IBM Cloud Monitoring**.
+Provide access to these essential tools to application teams as part of onboarding.
+* **Notifications:** Route alerts and other notifications to the appropriate platform and application operations teams with **IBM Cloud Event Notifications**.
+Event Notifications integrates with other systems like slack, service now, pager duty making it easy to reach the right people.

 By integrating these practices into deployable architectures, platform engineers ensure that application teams can easily access reliable and scalable infrastructure solutions that are tailored to their needs.